molybdenumsoftware/.github/profile/README.md

 # Sponsor open source Rust with confidence

 > An open source Rust mob programming collective
+> focusing on correctness and transparency

-You pay us and we contribute to an open source Rust project.
+You pay us to contribute to an open source Rust project.
 We honor both your priorities and the project's existing commitments.

-## In public
+## When correctness is prioritized

+1. Code should be written by a team of developers, synchronously, from the first character to the last
+   — [mob programming].
+1. ...in the language that has the strongest guarantees that is still practical
+   — [Rust].
+1. Changes should be precise and minimal and refactors made early — [Razor Sharp Changes].

+## When transparency is important

 All work sessions are publicly live streamed and archived.